 - $0 minimum opening deposit

 Capital One is an online bank, but it also has a brick-and-mortar presence.
-Its Kids Savings Account, which is available to teenagers until they turn 18, offers the same yield on all balances.
-You don’t need to make a deposit to open the account, and you won’t get charged with a monthly service fee.
+Its Kids Savings Account, which is available to teenagers until they turn 18 years old, offers the same yield on all balances.
+You don’t need to make a deposit to open the account, and you won’t be charged a monthly service fee.

 Best for the highest APY on a limited balance